-I am a pretty good sight-reader, and part of how I got that way was by playing through any of these anthologies whenever I found one when young.
+I am a pretty good sight-reader, and part of how I got that way was by playing through any of these anthologies whenever I found one.
 Below I’m going to read the first page of a few things from The Pianist’s Anthology.
 My rule with my iPhone recorder is “first and only take,” so there are plenty of mistakes.
 Doesn’t matter!
 In fact, dance class is an ideal situation to learn how to “keep going no matter what” in repertoire.

 “Jadassohn” is not a name that has maintained too much relevance.
 There’s no reason to turn a page or get stuck with an odd bar phrase so I just improvise a turnaround.

 “Lack” offers an intro that I couldn’t resist.
 (Before I start I could tell Mark, “Two bars of vamp to begin.”)
 Naturally I fake the arpeggios at the end of the bridge.